viniciusdacal/viniciusdacal.github.com/en/about.md

 When I was 18, I started working in a digital agency called [ADN Múltipla](http://adnmultipla.com), where I used to work with websites and mobile apps.
 I worked mainly with Front End development but also with Back End and some programming languages like JAVA and Objective C.

 Currently I'm working as Front End Developer in a very cool company called [Coderockr](http://coderockr.com).
-I have been working with interesting technologies like AngularJS and RESTful APIs.
+I have been working with interesting technologies like ReactJS and I have the opportunity to work with cool projects such as [planrockr](http://planrockr.com).

 I made some experiments like [Pure CSS3 Bender Futurama](https://github.com/viniciusdacal/bender-css3) and [Pure CSS3 Iron Man Marvel](https://github.com/viniciusdacal/ironman).